kaitks/kaitks.github.io/_posts/2017-06-03-basic-equipments-for-the-long-lived-programmer.md

 ## Programming, even though seem easy-cheesy from the outside, is actually one of the most demanding careers

-Because you will sit in one place, typing on your laptop 12 hours a day and constantly focus on soulless text on a monitor, for decades.
+Because programmer will sit in one place, typing 10 hours a day while constantly focus on a big screen, for decades.

 It is not healthy.